Xceptance/xlt-documentation/content/en/xtc/loadtesting/120-load-project-configuration.md

 The _Configuration_ of a load test project is very similar to the basic [project configuration]({{< relref "../basics/060-project-configuration" >}}), but there are a few special settings for this project type:

+## Repository

+{{% permission type="project" least="true" role="tester" action="view repository settings" %}}
+{{% permission type="project" least="true" role="test manager" action="edit repository settings" %}}

+In addition to the [basic repository settings]({{< relref "../basics/060-project-configuration#repository" >}}) which can be defined for load test projects and monitoring projects alike, there are a few additional options for load test projects concerning the compiling of the test suite:

+### Build Tool

+Before a load test can be started, XTC needs to compile your load test suite.
+If you don’t configure a build tool, **Maven** will be used by default, but XTC also supports **Gradle** as an alternative.
+In any case, please make sure that your load test project contains the respective build files and verify locally that the build produces the expected results.

+To configure your preferred build tool, click the editing button, select a build tool and enter additional arguments for this tool if needed.
+Click _Save Changes_ to confirm.

+{{< image src="xtc/loadtest_selectBuildTool.png" >}}
+{{< /image >}}

+### Build Dependency Cache

+Building the load test suite before the actual start of the test may take several minutes to complete.
+Most of that time can be attributed to the download of dependencies (XLT and other required libraries).

+XTC caches the downloaded dependencies of a load test project so subsequent builds should run much faster.
+The cache expires automatically 14 days after the last load test was run.

+If you need to discard the cache (for example due to currupted or compromised artifacts), you can do so by going to this section and clicking _Discard Cache_.

 ## Default Sharing Settings

 {{% permission type="project" least="true" role="tester" action="view default sharing settings" %}}